zyztek/suna/README.md

      - [Mac](https://formulae.brew.sh/formula/redis): `brew install redis`
      - [Linux](https://redis.io/docs/getting-started/installation/install-redis-on-linux/): Follow distribution-specific instructions
      - [Windows](https://redis.io/docs/getting-started/installation/install-redis-on-windows/): Use WSL2 or Docker
+   - Docker Compose (included in our setup):
+     - If you're using our Docker Compose setup, Redis is included and configured automatically
+     - No additional installation is needed
-   - Save your Redis connection details for later use
+   - Save your Redis connection details for later use (not needed if using Docker Compose)

 3. **Daytona**:
    - Create an account on [Daytona](https://app.daytona.io/)